 When there are multiple sections of a course available, the number will be noted here.
-The sections
+The sections will then be listed separately within the entry, as shown.

-- Each course in the Honors Coursebook will be listed with one of four instructional modes: Asynchronous, Synchronous, Face-to-Face, and HyFlex. - 1.
-Asynchronous An online course with no face-toface component or virtual meeting times. - 2.
+Each course in the Honors Coursebook will be listed with one of four instructional modes: Asynchronous, Synchronous, Face-to-Face, and HyFlex.

+- 1. Asynchronous An online course with no face-toface component or virtual meeting times. - 2.
 Synchronous An online course with no face-to-face component but does meet at a particular time and date. - 3.
 Face-to-Face All students in a face-to-face course must come to class in-person and the course is not required to be livestreamed or recorded. - 4.
 HyFlex A course with some students face to face in a classroom, and with lectures livestreamed to allow additional students to participate in the class remotely.
 Note: HyFlex courses have two class numbers.
 The HyFlex class number is for students who would like the option to attend in-person and the synchonronous option is for students who would like to participate online in the livestream.